Samuel Akisanya

-Samuel Akisanya, (1 August 1898 – January 1985) was a Nigerian trade unionist and nationalist based in Lagos, Nigeria during the colonial era, one of the founders of the Nigerian Youth Movement.
+Samuel Akisanya (1 August 1898 – January 1985) was a Nigerian trade unionist and nationalist based in Lagos, Nigeria during the colonial era, one of the founders of the Nigerian Youth Movement.
 He was also the Oba of Isara, an office which he held from 1941 until his death.
 He is today widely regarded as the greatest king in the history of the city.

 Early years

-Akisanya was born on August 1, 1898 in Isara.
+Akisanya was born on August 1, 1898, in Isara.
 He was a cousin of Samuel Ayodele Soyinka, father of nobel laureate Wole Soyinka.
 He attended the Anglican School in Ishara, then obtained work as a shorthand typist and writer from 1916 to 1931.
 Around 1923, the Study Circle was founded in Lagos, with a number of prominent young members including Akisanya, H.A.
 Subair, R.A.
 Coker, Olatunji Caxton-Martins and Adetokunbo Ademola.
 The group sponsored essay-writing, lectures, debates and book reviews, and later became a forum for discussing political issues.

 Political activist

-Akisanya became the organising Secretary of the Nigerian Produce Traders Union (N.P.T.U.) and President of the Nigerian Motor Transport Union between 1932 and 1940.
-He was one of the founders of the Lagos Youth Movement in 1934, renamed the Nigerian Youth Movement (NYM) in 1936.
+Akisanya became the organising secretary of the Nigerian Produce Traders Union (N.P.T.U.) and President of the Nigerian Motor Transport Union between 1932 and 1940.
+He was one of the founders of the Lagos Youth Movement in 1934, which was later renamed the Nigerian Youth Movement (NYM) in 1936.
 Other founding members were Dr. J.C.
 Vaughan, Ernest Ikoli and H.O.
-Davies.Akisanya was appointed general secretary and later became Vice-President.
+Davies.Akisanya was appointed general secretary and later became vice-president of the movement.
 The initial stimulus for founding the movement was controversy over the standard of education to be offered by the newly founded Yaba College, but the NYM was to grow into Nigeria's first genuinely nationalist organisation.
 In 1938, Akisanya was one of the seven subscribers to the Service Press Limited, which acquired the assets and liabilities of the Daily Service newspaper.

 In 1937 some expatriate firms led by Cadbury Brothers formed a buying agreement, a cartel to control the price paid to producers of cocoa and to cut out the middlemen.
 The N.P.T.U., which represented these middlemen and was led by Akisanya, launched an effective public attack on the agreement.
 The union organised protest meetings and threatened to hold up transport of the crop, or in extreme to destroy the crop.
 The government attempted to defuse the crisis by supporting opponents of Akisanya.
 Eventually it blew over when cocoa prices rose the next year.